lbl-srg/MPCPy/doc/userGuide/source/exodata.rst

 Instantiation
 -------------

-``ExoData`` objects may be instantiated using classes of the naming convention ``TypeFromSource``.
+``exodata`` objects may be instantiated using classes of the naming convention ``TypeFromSource``.
 For example, the class for collecting weather data from an EPW file is called ``WeatherFromEPW``.
 Required arguments for instantiation will differ among the classes depending on the data type and source.
-However, all ``ExoData`` classes have the following optional keyword arguments upon instantiation:
+However, all ``exodata`` classes have the following optional keyword arguments upon instantiation:

+    geography

-- geography - tuple containing (latitude,longitude) in degrees.
+        Tuple containing (latitude,longitude) in degrees.
 Is required for weather data other than from an EPW.
 May also be used to detect time zone of data.

+    tz_name

-- tz_name - the name of the timezone as defined by ``tzwhere``.
+        The name of the timezone as defined by ``tzwhere``.
 If "from_geography" is specified, the latitude and longitude coordinates are used to specify the timezone.

+    time_format

-- time_format - timestamp format of the data in a timespec string.
+        Timestamp format of the data in a timespec string.
 Timestamps naturally read by ``pandas`` do not have to be specified.

+    time_header

-- time_header - name of the column or variable containing timestamps of the data.
+        Name of the column or variable containing timestamps of the data.
 The names "Time", "time", "Timestamp", and "timestamp" do not have to be specified.

+    clean_data

-- clean_data - dictionary of the form ``{ "columnHeader" : "cleaning_type" = mpcpy.Variables.cleaning_type, "cleaning_args" = (cleaning_args)}``.
+        Dictionary of the form ``{ "columnHeader" : "cleaning_type" = mpcpy.Variables.cleaning_type, "cleaning_args" = (cleaning_args)}``.
 See the ``Variables`` section for more information on data cleaning.

 Collecting Data
 ---------------

-Once instantiated, an ``ExoData`` object may collect data using the ``collect_data()`` method.
+Once instantiated, an ``exodata`` object may collect data using the ``collect_data()`` method.

 ::